JFenstermacher/crowd-ts/README.md

   // Structured as { [groupname: string]: { users: string[], groups: string[] }}
   const memberships = await crowd.getMemberships();

+  // Remove all users
+  await Promise.all(users.map( user => crowd.user.remove(user) ));

+  // Remove all gorups
+  await Promise.all(groups.map( group => crowd.group.remove(group) ));

 })()
 ```
+Notes:

+* Objects don't map directly to those in the examples shown in the Crowd documentation.
+I remapped properties with hyphens to allow dot notation.
+* Expand sometimes accepts either boolean or string[].
+Passing `true` will do full expansion allowed, if you'd like to only expand user or group, you can pass that as a string param

 #### Links

 Source: [crowd-ts](https://github.com/JFenstermacher/crowd-ts)

 Client documentation: [crowd-ts](https://jfenstermacher.github.io/crowd-ts/)

 ## Acknowledgements